sz-hunor/cucm_soap/README.md

     -   Name of the AXL SOAP request, this is case-sensitive and needs to be the exact name of the AXL request described in the AXLAPI.wsdl file

+-   j or req_json
+    -   Instead of creating a request from an Excel file, it is possible to simply manually type out the request body in JSON format

 -   o or output
     -   Path and filename of the output Excel file